How It Works

 How a search and rescue coordinator used the bearing and distance calculator to project a vessel drift position and narrow a 2,400 km² search area to 340 km²

-In February 2026, a search and rescue coordinator working with a regional maritime authority in the Philippines contacted me after a fishing vessel lost communication approximately 180 km north of Manila Bay.
+A search and rescue coordinator working with a regional maritime authority in the Philippines reached out to me in 2023 after a fishing vessel lost communication approximately 180 km north of Manila Bay.
 The last known position from the vessel's GPS transponder was 15.42 N, 120.18 E, and the vessel had been heading on a bearing of approximately 047 degrees true (NNE) at an estimated speed of 9 knots before contact was lost.
 With no further data and a deteriorating weather window, the team needed to project a search sector quickly.
 According to the International Maritime Organization SAR guidelines, the initial datum point for a search is calculated from the last known position plus the projected drift over the elapsed time period.

 Using Mode 2 of the Bearing and Distance Calculator, we entered the last known position (15.42 N, 120.18 E), a bearing of 047 degrees, and a projected distance of 58 nautical miles (the 9-knot speed over approximately 6.5 hours).
 The calculator returned destination coordinates of 16.04 N, 120.89 E as the estimated datum, with a back bearing of 227 degrees for the return route and a midpoint at 15.73 N, 120.54 E. Switching to Mode 1, we then verified the distance and bearing from the nearest coastguard station (15.98 N, 120.57 E) to the datum point, which showed an initial bearing of 103 degrees and a distance of 29.4 km.
 The spherical haversine formula used by the calculator matched the values the coordinator had independently computed in a geodetic software package to within 0.3 km.